-Grab a few threads of the fabric just above the fold with the needle so on the outside of the fabric nothing (well, almost nothing) can be seen.
+Grab a few threads of the fabric just above the fold with the needle so that nothing (well, almost nothing) can be seen on the outside of the fabric.

-Put the needle back into the fold, keep the needle parallel to the fold.
+Put the needle back into the fold, keeping it parallel to the fold.

-Sometimes I feel like it is simply impossible to spoil an exquisite delicate silk blouse or dress with a line of stitches along the hem.
+I never want to spoil such exquisite fabric (ex: a delicate silk blouse or dress) with a line of stitches along the hem.
 Regular hem finishes just don’t fit the style of the garment.
-But this method is good only for straight hems or only slightly curved.
-So, what are the steps?

-Make sure you your hemline is straight.
-If you would like to know how to cut fabric perfactly straight check out my tutorial “8 simple ways to cut fabric perfectly straight”
+Make sure that your hemline is straight.
+If you would like to know how to cut fabric perfectly straight, check out 8 simple ways to cut fabric perfectly straight.

-Mark a straight line 1.5 – 2 cm (if you need to convert centimeters to inches visit my conversion calculator here) from the edge (with a special marking pen or chalk)
+Using a special marking pen or chalk, mark a straight line 1.5 – 2 cm from the edge.
+If you need to convert centimeters to inches and fractions, use my conversion calculator here.

 Apply a piece of thinnest knit fusible webbing 1.5 cm wide with an iron.